EricWiener/ai-notes/content/Research-Papers/Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer.md

 - Unsupervised pre-training for NLP is attractive because unlabeled text data is available in large quantities on the internet.
 - The paper doesn't aim to propose new methods and instead aims to conduct a comprehensive survey on where the field stands.
 - Based on the results of their survey, they are able to create a model that achieves SOTA on many tasks.
 - They release the "Colossal Clean Crawled Corpus" (100s of GB of clean English text scraped from the web), code, and pre-trained models.
+Also referred to as C4.
+[HuggingFace Link](https://huggingface.co/datasets/c4)

 # Setup
 - Early NLP transformer learning used RNNs but now it is popular to use [[AI-Notes/Transformers/Transformer|Transformer]]s.